projekt-opal/converter/README.md

 # Elasticsearch configuration for logging
 ELASTICSEARCH_JAVA_OPTS=-Xms512m -Xmx512m

-# address to all files that need to be converted such as /opal-data/edp_20-04-2020
+# Address to all files that need to be converted such as /opal-data/edp_20-04-2020
 DATASET_FOLDER=

-#Elasticsearch index name such as opal_test
+# Elasticsearch index name such as opal_test
 ES_INDEX=
 ```